JuliaControl/ControlSystems.jl/docs/src/lib/nonlinear.md

 To create a controller that saturates the output at ``\pm 0.7``, we call
 ```@example nonlinear
 using ControlSystems, Plots
-using ControlSystems: nonlinearity # This functionality is not exported due to the beta status
+using ControlSystemsBase: nonlinearity # This functionality is not exported due to the beta status

 C    = pid(1, 0.1, form=:parallel)                  # A standard PI controller
 nl   = nonlinearity(x->clamp(x, -0.7, 0.7)) # a saturating nonlinearity